 I have a great deal of respect for Senator Boxer and her level of passion and conviction concerning women's rights and environmental protection,” he says.
 “0verall, it was an amazing experience and I walked away with a heightened level of respect for government.

-Niello, who plans to intern in the office of U.S. Congresswoman Jackie Speier this semester, has discovered his passion as well.
+Niello, who interned in the office of U.S. Congresswoman Jackie Speier last semester, has discovered his passion as well.
 He is growing as a student and is translating what he has learned in the classrooms at Dominican into the behind-the-scenes world of politics, which most people rarely get a chance to see.